 Looking for a side hustle that doesn’t take a lot of time, has no startup cost, and also helps people in need?

-Donating plasma is an easy side hustle that you can feel really good about, especially since there is currently a plasma shortage due to decreased donations during the pandemic. (source)
+Donating plasma is an easy part-time job that you can feel really good about, especially since there is currently a plasma shortage due to decreased donations during the pandemic. (source)

 Plasma is the part of your blood that contains proteins and other vital nutrients, and it is.